For Seahawks, life after Legion of Boom coming faster than we thought based on this NFL draft

-And now, with their actions in the NFL draft that ended Saturday, you can see the Seahawks preparing for life after Boom.
-It’s not something that will likely manifest itself in 2017, but in the harsh reality of the NFL, you have to perpetually gird yourself for ruthless turnover.
+The NFL drafts shows the Seahawks preparing for life after Boom.
+It’s not something that will likely show up in 2017, but in the harsh reality of the NFL, you have to perpetually gird yourself for ruthless turnover.

 Two nicknames define what will one day be remembered as the glory days of the Seattle Seahawks: Beast Mode, and Legion of Boom.

-The monickers themselves conjure up vivid images: Power.
+The monikers themselves conjure up vivid images: Power.
 Intimidation.
 Quirkiness.
 Fun.
 Lombardi Trophy.

 Last Wednesday, the Seahawks formally severed ties with Beast Mode when they traded Marshawn Lynch to the Raiders for a slightly better draft position next year.
-In reality, they’ve been struggling to replace Lynch’s productivity – not to mention his aura – since his initial retirement after the 2015 season.
+In reality, they’ve been struggling to replace Lynch’s productivity – not to mention his aura – since his retirement after the 2015 season.

 And now, with their actions in the NFL draft that ended Saturday, you can see the Seahawks preparing for life after Boom.
 It’s not something that will likely manifest itself in 2017, but in the harsh reality of the NFL, you have to perpetually gird yourself for the ruthless turnover and inevitable diminution of career primes.